— Jon Fauer, ASC, in Film and Digital Times

 data.
 If you have power in the battery and light in front of the lens, it will work.

-(If you’re on an iPad running iOS 6, select the “iPhone Apps” tab in the App Store.
+(If you’re on an iPad running iOS 6 or later, select the “iPhone Apps” tab in the App Store.
 Otherwise, Cine Meter won’t show up.)

 iPad, iPhone, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.